genemine/CrossIsoFun/README.md

 - `iso_gene.txt` records the mapping relationships between isoforms and genes in the testing set.
 - `test_isoform_list.txt` lists the isoforms used as testing samples.

 ['./data_demo/output/'](./data_demo/output/) is the directory used to store the output file `iso_score.txt`.
-Specifically, `iso_score.txt` contains a matrix containing the prediction scores obtained from CrossIsoFun.
+Specifically, `iso_score.txt` contains a matrix of prediction scores obtained from CrossIsoFun.
 Each row of the matrix corresponds to an isoform and each column corresponds to a GO term (function).
 X<sub>ij</sub> denotes the predicted probability that isoform i is annotated to the GO term j.

 ## 6. Contact
 If any questions, please do not hesitate to contact me at: